jeftegoes/AwsOverview/Application Integration/Amazon SQS.md

 # 12. Must know API

 - `CreateQueue` - Creates a new standard or FIFO queue (MessageRetentionPeriod).
 - `DeleteQueue` - Deletes the queue specified by the QueueUrl, regardless of the queue's contents.
-When you delete a queue, any messages in the queue are no longer available.
+When we delete a queue, any messages in the queue are no longer available.
 - `PurgeQueue` - Delete all the messages in queue.
 - `SendMessage` (DelaySeconds), `ReceiveMessage`, `DeleteMessage`.
 - `MaxNumberOfMessages` - Default 1, max 10 (for ReceiveMessage API).